redhat-na-ssa/demo-ai-gitops-catalog/docs/notes/03_CHECKLIST_PROCEDURE.md

   --type=merge --patch '{"spec":{"template":{"spec":{"taints":[{"key":"nvidia-gpu-only","value":"","effect":"NoSchedule"}]}}}}'
 ```

-Tolerations will be set in the RHOAI accelerator profiles.
+Tolerations will be set in the RHOAI accelerator profiles that match the Taint key.

 ### (Optional) Configuring the cluster autoscaler